mac999/AI_foundation_tutorial/README.md

 Once the development environment is set up, you can navigate through the Jupyter notebooks (.ipynb files) within the repository's folders (e.g., `1_AX_trend`, `2_ML_basic`, `3_DL_foundation`, etc.) to explore various AI topics and hands-on examples.

+# Author
+Taewook Kang (laputa99999@gmail.com)

 ## License

 This project is licensed under the MIT License.
 See the `LICENSE` file for details.

 ## Contact

-For inquiries, please refer to the project's GitHub page.
+For inquiries, please send me email (laputa99999@gmail.com) or refer to the project's GitHub page.